 When it comes to cabinet paint, you’ll likely hear about two top contenders: waterborne alkyd and acrylic latex.
 Think of waterborne alkyd paint as a modern hybrid.
 It gives you the hard, durable finish of traditional oil-based paint with the easy, low-odor cleanup of a water-based formula.
 It also levels out beautifully to minimize brush strokes.
 High-quality acrylic latex paints are another excellent choice, as long as they are specifically formulated for cabinets and trim.
 For a professional and long-lasting result, our team of cabinet painters relies on premium products designed to withstand the demands of a busy kitchen.

-Semi-Gloss vs. Satin Finishes
+Choosing Your Sheen: Semi-Gloss vs. Satin

 The paint’s sheen affects both the look and durability of your cabinets.
 For kitchens, you’ll want to avoid matte or flat finishes since they are harder to clean.
 The most popular choices are satin and semi-gloss.
 A satin finish has a soft, subtle sheen that offers a modern look and is quite forgiving of minor imperfections.
 A semi-gloss finish is even more durable and easier to wipe clean, making it a practical workhorse for busy kitchens.
 However, its higher shine will highlight any dings or dents, so your prep work needs to be flawless.

-Popular Cabinet Color Ideas
+Need Inspiration?
+Try These Cabinet Color Ideas

 Choosing a color is the most exciting part!
 While classic white kitchens are always in style, you have so many other options.
 For a timeless, airy feel, consider soft, creamy whites or neutral linen tones.
 For a touch of drama, moody colors like deep navy blue, forest green, or even black can make a stunning statement.
 Earthy, nature-inspired hues are also very popular.
 Soothing sage green, sandy beige, and warm charcoal gray can create a calm and grounded atmosphere.
 A fresh coat of paint is a fantastic way to completely transform your space.